Internet Explorer 8: Favorites Bar

-Another new feature in IE8 is a redesigned Favorites Bar, which can now host content such as Web Slices, web feeds, and documents, in addition to website links.
+Another new feature in IE8 is the redesigned Favorites Bar, which can now host content such as Web Slices, web feeds, and documents, in addition to website links and folders.

 Inline search within pages

-Internet Explorer 8 now has replaced the Find... dialog box with an inline Find toolbar which can be activated by pressing or from search box drop-down menu but the (or any other kind of a keyboard-driven) NextFind command has gone.
+Internet Explorer 8 replaces the Find... dialog box with an inline Find toolbar which can be activated by pressing or from search box drop-down menu but the (or any other kind of a keyboard-driven) NextFind command has gone.
 Internet Explorer 8 highlights all instances of found words while allowing the user to continue the navigation normally.